r3curs1v3-pr0xy/sub404/README.md

 ## Key Features:
 ```
-- Fast( as it is Asynchronous)
+- Fast (as it is asynchronous)
-- Uses two more tool to increase efficiency
+- Uses two more tools to increase efficiency
 - Saves result in a text file for future reference
 - Umm thats it, nothing much !
 ```